rust-lang/book/src/ch17-00-async-await.md

 });
 ```

-Historically, this last choice was the way that Rust did async!
-Each of these
-can make the control flow for the program more complicated, though.
-You can end
+Each of these can make the control flow for the program more complicated,
+though.
+You can end up with event handler callbacks scattered across the code
-up with many nested callbacks, or long chains of callbacks, and understanding
+base, or groups of deeply nested callbacks, or long chains of `and_then` calls.
-the flow of data through the program can become more difficult as a result.
+Understanding the flow of data through the program can become more difficult as
+a result, and dealing with callbacks can also complicate ownership.

+There are also no particularly good ways to get data out of those callbacks.
 With other common types in Rust, we often use pattern-matching in scenarios like
 this.
 When we are using callbacks we do not yet have the data at the time we
 call `read_non_blocking`—and we will not have it until the callback gets called.
 That means that there is no way to match on the data it will return: it is not
 here yet!

-There are also no particularly good ways to get data out of those callbacks.
-We
-might try something like this, imagining a `read_non_blocking` which has exactly
+As an alternative, we might try something like this, imagining a
-the kind of `and_then` method described above.
-If we were to try to use that,
+`read_non_blocking` which has exactly the kind of `and_then` method described
+above.
+If we were to try to do that, though, with code kind of like this, it
-with code something like this, it would not compile:
+would not even compile:

 ```rust,ignore,does_not_compile
 let mut data = None;